-11. Leases
+9. Leases

 The Company leases certain buildings and transportation equipment under various noncancelable operating lease agreements that contain renewal provisions.
-Rent expense under these leases approximated \$1.7 million, \$1.4 million, and \$1.4 million for the years ended December 31, 2011, 2010, and 2009, respectively.
+Rent expense under these leases approximated \$2.5 million, \$1.7 million and \$1.4 million for the years ended December 31, 2012, 2011, and 2010, respectively.

-The future minimum lease payments due under operating leases by fiscal year at December 31, 2011, were as follows:
+The future minimum lease payments due under operating leases as of December 31, 2012, were as follows: